 Is bigger better?

-Mark Papa, chairman and CEO of the newly independent EOG Resources Inc., presented probably the best perspective of the industry's continual concerns about consolidation at Monday's plenary session.
+Mark Papa, chairman and CEO of the newly independent EOG Resources Inc., presented probably the best perspective of the industry's continual concerns about consolidation at the Oct.
+2 plenary session.

-Although classed among the large-cap independents with a market capitalization of $4.78 billion, EOG Resource's eight division offices operate as "mini-exploration and production companies" responsible for their own profits and losses, Papa said.
+Although classed among the large independents with a market capitalization of $4.78 billion, EOG Resources' eight division offices operate as "mini-exploration and production companies" responsible for their own profits and losses, Papa said.

 "We're not convinced that bigger is necessarily better.
 So we focus on per-share performance instead," he said.
 "The game plan is more important."

-Meanwhile, movement by state-owned oil companies like Petrobras and Repsol into other outside markets is likely to continue, with those companies growing as they expand abroad, said Moore.
-"The bidding for new (foreign) concessions is going to get really tough" with that additional competition.
+Meanwhile, movement by state-owned and formerly state-owned oil companies, such as Petroleo Brasileiro SA and Repsol-YPF SA, into other outside markets is likely to continue, with those companies growing as they expand abroad, said Moore.
+"The bidding for new [foreign] concessions is going to get really tough" with that additional competition.

 "Bidding already is tough.
 This is a tough business," answered Rex Alman III, vice-president of operations for Anadarko Petroleum Corp.